maendeleolab/maendeleolab/README.md

 - ⚡ Mission: ...

-	Deliver a variety of network use cases as code to equip cloud engineers to develop and build network infrastructures quickly.
+	Contribute a variety of network use cases as code to equip cloud engineers to develop and build network infrastructures quickly.